sumeetyajnik/jenkins-pipeline/README.md

-Repository to go along with the following tutorials:

-* *Building a Spring Boot application in Jenkins* on the [theme-park-job]
+Repository is for:

-* *Building a Spring Boot application in Docker and Jenkins* on the [theme-park-job-docker]
+* *Building a Spring Boot application in Docker and Jenkins* on the [seed-job]
 * *Deploying a Spring Boot application into AWS with Jenkins* on the [theme-park-job-aws]

 ## Running Jenkins